pocon/Computer-Club/2013/Start-Here.md

 1. Run the VirtualBox installer that you copied to your USB.
 2. Read and follow the VirtualBox Setup Guide provided.

-You've also now installed VirtualBox on the school computers.
+VirtualBox should be installed on all computers in the lab.

 You can now startup the image as shown in the Week 2 club, and play with it if you like.
 If you're especially daring/adept, you want to see the "Install Guide for pros" and build your own version of the image, or even try installing your own image.